[Sir Christopher Chope in the Chair]

 On the voluntary sector, which was the meat of the hon.
 Lady’s remarks, it is important to stress that decisions have not been taken and that a consultation process is under way.
 The CCGs will have those discussions with local stakeholders.
 It is important to be clear that before taking any final funding decisions on services through the voluntary and communities sector, that further round of engagement and consultation with the local communities, local authorities, patients, GPs and other stakeholders will take place.

 What we desperately do not want is a short-term saving made to fix a short-term problem.
-Bringing those services back in 18 months’ time when the much welcome increased funding is available will not happen because the volunteers and the organisations will have gone.
+Bringing those services back in 18 months’ time when the much-welcome increased funding is available will not happen, because the volunteers and the organisations will have gone.
 Can there be any kind of downpayment on that future funding, or some slight relaxing of the annual deficit calculations, just to get us through the gap so that we do not do something now that we regret in 18 months’ time?

 To some extent, that is already happening in the form of the £45 million of the deficit that is being absorbed by NHS England, but part of the NHS England consultation is assessing where the CCGs are against their target allocation—it is part of the consideration of the £40 million of capital bids for Derbyshire and part of the £12.5 million that was secured for the improvements at Derby county.
 It is also part of other issues in the NHS such as length of stay—43% of patients in acute hospitals do not clinically need to be there and would be better served in the community, which is where those value for money assessments need to play a part.

 Again, local clinical decisions are taken by the CCGs, which is the correct approach.
 This goes to the heart of the point raised by my hon.
 Friend the Member for North East Derbyshire.
 Driving efficiency as part of spending more on the NHS is not about not having any change.
 Indeed, the hon.
-Lady previously expressed concerns about her specialist dementia inpatient beds in her constituency.
+Lady previously expressed concerns about the specialist dementia inpatient beds in her constituency.
 Again, those are specific commissioning decisions—it is inappropriate for a Minister to comment on specific decisions—but, although I understand her concerns in relation to the number of specialist dementia inpatient beds, I am assured that the model implemented in Derbyshire reflects the changing needs and approaches to providing health and care for dementia patients.
 Patients benefit from structured care in their homes or in an adult care-led facility—that model is supported by clinicians.

-We need to differentiate legitimate questions from NHS England in an area that is receiving more than its target allocation and where there are opportunities for efficiency, while taking on board the concerns raised by the hon.
-Member for Amber Valley about the transition as the additional Government funding comes, and while allowing the NHS in Derbyshire to change.
+We need to differentiate legitimate questions from NHS England in an area that is receiving more than its target allocation and where there are opportunities for efficiency, while taking on board the concerns raised by my hon.
+Friend the for Amber Valley about the transition as the additional Government funding comes, and while allowing the NHS in Derbyshire to change.
 Just as the additional funding to Derby will unlock efficiencies, so will the vanguard programme and other local initiatives on, for example, dementia care to deliver an NHS that is fit for the future.
 It needs to evolve but is also needs to take the community with it.
-That is why it is right that we have a discussion about the voluntary sector without scaring people that decisions have been taken when services such as the three I mentioned have already been protected and I am told that no decisions have been taken on the other voluntary’s services.
+That is why it is right that we have a discussion about the voluntary sector without scaring people that decisions have been taken, when services such as the three I mentioned have already been protected and I am told that no decisions have been taken on the other voluntary’s services.

 We are committed to spending more on the NHS in Derbyshire.
 That is the clear commitment the Prime Minister made.
 The CCG has made significant progress on delivering efficiencies against its 3% target, but we are building an NHS fit for the future, which includes ensuring that we give more money to Derbyshire.
 As part of the 10-year plan being devised by NHS England and NHS Improvement, Derbyshire will receive its fair share of that additional funding.